dangmai/vscode-workspace-default-settings/README.md

 This extension contributes the following settings:

 - `workspace-default-settings.runOnActivation`: Whether the plugin will automatically synchronize the settings on activation.
+Default: `true`.
 - `workspace-default-settings.jsonIndentation`: Number of columns for JSON indentation when saving the settings.
+Default: `2`.
+- `workspace-default-settings.defaultSettingsFileName`: Name of file that contains the default workspace settings.
+Default: `settings.default.json`.

 ## License